mackelab/amortized-decision-making/README.md

-# Loss Calibration for sbi
+# Loss-Calibration for sbi

-Repository for the master thesis on "Loss Calibration for Simulation-Based Inference" by Mila
+Master thesis on "Loss-Calibration for Simulation-Based Inference" by Mila